 Facial Spider Veins

-Tiny red veins may appear on the nose, chin or cheeks as we grow older.
+Facial Veins are tiny red veins that may appear on the nose, chin or cheeks as we grow older.
 Facial spider veins, or telangiectasias, are fine, superficial veins that have permanently dilated.
 These lines can also result from pregnancy, childbirth, birth control pills, estrogen-replacement therapy, sun damage, rosacea and corticosteroids.
 Although they usually don’t present a medical problem, they certainly present an aesthetic one that makeup usually won’t cover.

 Current laser technology has revolutionized treatment to virtually erase spider veins.
 Different types of lasers produce different colors of light, and the color of light produced by a particular laser is the key to erasing spider veins.
 Skin pigment absorbs different colors of light.
 For example, hemoglobin in blood absorbs yellow-green light.
 The laser’s light energy seals the vein shut, and the body reabsorbs the now-diminished spider vein.

-Treatment feels like numerous pinpricks.
-Most patients do not require anesthesia during the procedure, but Dr. Puente provides topical or local anesthesia for those who do.
+Treatment feels like pinpricks.
 The treated area’s appearance varies from patient to patient.
 Immediate after-effects, if any, are minor and may include redness, light crusting or tenderness, all of which disappear in a short time.
 A consultation is required prior to treatment to review the procedure and necessary preparations, and to ask questions.